 I know it can be a bit hard to get sometimes, especially when we are stuck in a certain situation.
 But allow this to sink in.

 This is the direction of thinking that will liberate you and get you out of the stuck state.
 This is what is going to put you in an empowering and resourceful state.
 So take a couple of minutes to digest this and ponder over it.

 Work on establishing the kind of atmosphere between you and the other person where you can sit and calmly converse about the topic of concern.

-Healthy communication is when you are able to have a peaceful discussion regarding an uncomfortable matter with the intent to understand the other person’s point of view and coming to a
+Healthy communication is when you are able to have a peaceful discussion regarding an uncomfortable matter with the intent to understand the other person’s point of view and come to a

-It might take some time and perseverance to build this new pattern of healthy communication if you have been having patterns of miscommunication and misunderstanding for long.
+It might take some time and perseverance to build this new pattern of healthy communication if you have been having patterns of miscommunication and misunderstanding for a long period of time.
 But it’s doable.

 Remember, any pattern can be changed and overwritten by a better pattern.
 You just have to be the one to initiate and stick to it regardless of the initial outcomes.

 Good and lasting things in life take time to build.
 It’s not an instant fix.

 Keeping in mind all that we have just discussed up till now, here are 4 specific tips to drastically improve your communication.
 Practice these tips several times with smaller matters first.
 Make them a habit